 How to Use Plants for Natural Boundaries (And Why Your Neighbours Will Love You)

 Discover how to create stunning, eco-friendly garden borders with plants.
-Anna Scott shares her tried-and-tested tips for using hedges, shrubs, and grasses as natural boundaries.
+Ashley Scott shares her tried-and-tested tips for using hedges, shrubs, and grasses as natural boundaries.

 A beautiful garden featuring lush plant boundaries, including hedges, flowering shrubs, plants and tall ornamental grasses, creating a peaceful and green natural divider.
 The scene is framed by soft sunlight, and the ambiance is serene and inviting.
 Overlay bold text reading 'How to Use Plants for Natural Boundaries' in green and white, with subtext 'Eco-Friendly Privacy Your Neighbors Will Love' in smaller font beneath.